jaeymo/Wrapper/README.md

 # Wrapper
 Wrapper library.
 A module that manages the lifecycle of class objects tied to tagged instances.

-Taking a bit of inspiration from ECS systems, Wrapper automates the creation, initialization, and destruction of tagged class instances.
-Wrapper provides the constructor with a [Trove](https://github.com/Sleitnick/RbxUtil/blob/main/modules/trove/init.luau) object that is cleaned up on destruction.
+Wrapper automates the creation, initialization, and destruction of class objects based off tag instances.
+Wrapper provides the constructor with a [Trove](https://github.com/Sleitnick/RbxUtil/blob/main/modules/trove/init.luau) object and an optional GUID.

 ## Why Use Wrapper?
 - Wrapper makes object-oriented code quicker and cleaner to write.
+- Wrapper handles the cleanup of the object's metatable and the provided [Trove](https://github.com/Sleitnick/RbxUtil/blob/main/modules/trove/init.luau) object.
 - There's plenty of customization when it comes to what naming convention Wrapper uses for your class' methods.
 - Generic type-checking does great in this case.
 Accessing a wrapper object from elsewhere will still provide the class' type-checking.
+- If you are fanatic about object-oriented programming, this is the module for you!
+Simply store classes for game objects and apply them via tags.

+## Installation
+Wrapper is installable via [wally](https://wally.run/) and you can visit the page [here](https://wally.run/package/jaeymo/wrapper?version=2.0.3).

 ## Example Usage
 ```lua